-You can get a supplemental dental insurance coverage plan only for a year or two – perhaps to help pay for orthodontia (braces) or expensive care such as dental implants or braces.
+You can get a supplemental dental insurance coverage plan only for a year or two – perhaps to help pay for orthodontia (braces) or other types of expensive dental care such as dental implants or veneers.
 Just make sure that there’s no waiting period before coverage for the procedures you need is available.

 Dental insurance typically doesn’t provide immediate coverage for pre-existing conditions.
 With a new-to-you plan, you’ll usually have to wait six months for basic restorative services or a year for major restorative services.

 The good news is that supplemental dental insurance policies tend to have no annual spending limits and no deductibles.
 You can often find a plan that provides coverage for specific procedures.
 Supplemental plans also usually don’t have waiting periods and restrictions on preexisting conditions.